 Menopause and your bone health

-Women can lose up to 20% of their bone density in the five to seven years after the menopause.
+Women can lose up to 20% of their bone density in the 5 to 7 years after the menopause.

 The drop in bone density is caused by falling levels of the female hormone oestrogen.
 Oestrogen helps to protect bone strength.